 Being an imperfect human, it is not realistic to expect that all the pieces of your life will be in exact order before you begin pursuing a relationship.
 However, you do need to have emotional maturity, physical fitness, social balance, and financial stability to be successful in the way that you picture a relationship to be in your dreams!

-You can give yourself a huge boast in self-confidence and motivation by designing an improvement plan, making the commitment, and getting started toward making the changes that you know you need to make.
-Establish some goals and set up a schedule to do a self evaluation every three (3) to six (6) months.
+You can give yourself a huge boost in self-confidence and motivation by designing an improvement plan, making the commitment, and getting started toward making the changes that you know you need to make.
+Establish some goals and set up a schedule to do a self-evaluation every three (3) to six (6) months.
 This will give you a target and a timetable.
-If there is a problem area in your life that’s not addressed in this self evaluation create the category yourself.
+If there is a problem area in your life that’s not addressed in this self-evaluation create the category yourself.

-To learn more about self improvement techniques, there are several excellent books that cover this topic on the recommended books page.
-Look under the heading “Personal Development, Self Improvement, Success.”
+To learn more about self-improvement techniques, there are several excellent books that cover this topic on the recommended books page.
+Look under the category “Personal Development…”